geteduroam/windows-app/README.md

 These modes can be configured as a WLAN profile, but is currently unable to configure a user profile. (username and password)

-For all modes other that PEAP-MSCHAPv2, you can also install Hotspot 2.0.
+For all modes, other than PEAP-MSCHAPv2, you can also install Hotspot 2.0.
 If PEAP-MSCHAPv2 is the preffered method listed in the chosen eap-config, then Hotspot 2.0 will be installed alongside using some other EAP method listed in the eap-config.

+## Background process

+After a profile has been fully configured, geteduroam will install itself to `%HOME%\AppData\Local\geteduroam`.
+It will add itself to the registry to be run on startup, how to uninstall it, and a task will be registered with the task scheduler, which will prompt geteduroam check for updates on the profile.
+When running in the background, it will show a icon in the tray.

 ## Getting started